-ANNA LJUNG, CFO, MSc oak at Handelshögskolan, Stockholm.
+ANNA LJUNG, CEO, M.Sc.
+Econ at Stockholm School of Economics, Stockholm.
 Born 1980.
 Active in the company since 2006.
 Anna Ljung has more than 15 years of experience.
 She previously worked as CFO of Athera Biotechnologies AB and Lipopeptide AB and as an independent consultant in technology licensing.
 She is also a board member of Saniona AB.
-Shareholding: 12,000 shares, 14,500 performance shares and 95,000 employee stock options [95,000 shares may be subscribed based on the employee stock options].
+Shareholding: 13,994 shares, 12,506 performance shares and 95,000 employee stock options (95,000 shares may be subscribed based on the employee stock options).